-As of December 31, 2016, the Company employed 1,505 people, of which 99 were covered by collective bargaining agreements at the Cincinnati Brewery.
-The collective bargaining agreements involve three labor unions, with two contracts expiring in 2017 and one expiring in 2020.
-91 employees were covered under collective bargaining agreements set to expire within one year of December 31, 2016.
+As of December 30, 2017, the Company employed 1,439 people, of which 89 were covered by collective bargaining agreements at the Cincinnati Brewery.
+The collective bargaining agreements involve three labor unions, with one contract expiring in 2019, one contract expiring in 2020, and one contract expiring in 2022.
+No employees are covered under collective bargaining agreements set to expire within one year of December 30, 2017.
 The Company believes it maintains a good working relationship with all three labor unions and has no reason to believe that the good working relationship will not continue.
 The Company has experienced no work stoppages, or threatened work stoppages, and believes that its employee relations are good.